Skip to main content Skip to sitemap

 Hastings and Prince Edward Public Health

-• MPox is a rare viral illness that is usually mild.
-It is related to smallpox, which was declared eradicated world wide in 1980.
+• Mpox is a rare viral illness that is usually mild.
+It is closely related to smallpox, which was declared eradicated world wide in 1980.

-• Animals can be infected such as rodents and non-human primates; it can be transmitted from animals to humans or from humans to humans.
+• Animals, such as rodents and non-human primates, can be infected; it can be transmitted from animals to humans or from humans to humans.
+Transmission from human to human is more common.

-• In addition, MPox can spread from someone who is pregnant to the fetus, or from a parent to a child during or after birth.
+• In addition, mpox can spread from someone who is pregnant to the fetus, or to the newborn during or after birth.

-• Notify Hastings Prince Edward Public Health Infectious and Communicable Diseases Program at 613-966-5500 Ext 349 and follow their guidance.
+• Contact Hastings Prince Edward Public Health Infectious and Communicable Diseases Program at 613-966-5500, ext.
+349 for guidance.

-• Monitor for signs and symptoms of MPox for 21 days from the day of your last exposure to the person with suspected or confirmed MPox.
+• Monitor for signs and symptoms of mpox for 21 days after exposure to a person with suspected or confirmed mpox.

 • Consider wearing a mask (medical mask preferred) when you are in indoors with other people.